Francesca Lessi

 +39 050 8753545

-Francesca Lessi received her Master’s degree in Biological Science and her PhD in Experimental and Molecular Oncology at the University of Pisa, Italy.
-She spent several months at the Wellcome Trust Centre for Human Genetics (Oxford, UK) where she deepen her knowledge in molecular biology.
-In 2015, she obtained the Specialization in Clinical Pathology from Medical School of the University of Pisa.
+She holds a Master’s degree in Biological Sciences, a PhD in Experimental and Molecular Oncology, and a Specialization in Clinical Pathology from the University of Pisa.
+She also spent time at the Wellcome Trust Centre for Human Genetics in Oxford, where she deepened her expertise in cancer molecular biology.